All looking is emotional.

 art, place & passions

-My work is centered around the psychological aspects of place and space.
-The emotional connection to place and the influence spaces have on the psyche is a general theme which informs my approach; paintings are explorations into these relationships.
+I'm a oil painter working in Brooklyn NY who specializes in paintings of place, landscape and architecture.
+My work is centered around interpreting the psychological aspects of place and space for me.
+The emotional connection we have to place and the powerful influence spaces have on the psyche is the overall theme which informs my approach; my paintings are explorations into these relationships.